tannewt/wa-law.org/bill/2021-22/hb/1329/S/README.md

 1. All meetings of the governing body of a public agency shall be open and public and all persons shall be permitted to attend any meeting of the governing body of a public agency, except as otherwise provided in this chapter.

 2. **Public agencies are encouraged to provide for the increased ability of the public to observe and participate in the meetings of governing bodies through real-time telephonic, electronic, internet, or other readily available means of remote access that do not require an additional cost to access the meeting.**

+## Section 4
+> This section adds a new section to an existing chapter [42.30](/rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md).
+Here is the [modified chapter](rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md) for context.

+1. Public agencies are encouraged to make an audio or video recording of, or to provide an online streaming option for, all regular meetings of its governing body, and to make recordings of these meetings available online for a minimum of six months.

+2. This section does not alter a local government's recordkeeping requirements under chapter 42.56 RCW.

 ## Section 5